Step 1: Are you an employee or former employee

 Employee Retirement Income Security Act of 1974 ("ERISA").

 What is ERISA?

-ERISA is a federal law that sets minimum standards for most
+ERISA is a federal law that sets standards for most retirement

-retirement plans in private industry in order to protect
+plans in private industry in order to protect individuals who are

 ERISA imposes fiduciary duties-the highest duties known to

 law-on the people who run retirement plans.
 It gives plan

 participants the right to sue where those fiduciaries fail to put

 Previous ERISA 401(k) settlements

 Berger & Montague, P.C. has settled numerous ERISA 401(k)